 Whilst wet plastering is the more favoured choice for home construction or improvement.
 It requires a lot of practice and time to execute correctly.
 In this article we’ll cover the pros and cons of both wet plastering and plasterboard.

-Let’s start go over the wet plastering basics.
-Wet plastering is the prefered choice due to its versatility, allowing you to cover any surface easily.
+Let’s start and go over the wet plastering basics.
+Wet plastering is the preferred choice due to its versatility, allowing you to cover any surface easily.
 You can buy either create your own from the necessary compounds or buy pre-mixed for convenience.

 As mentioned above, applying wet plaster correctly may only be achievable once you have mastered the skill.
 Although it can take some of us a few months to get the grasp of it, if you are not regularly practising you can end up with poor results.
 Along with the lengthy time it takes to fully dry, the application is also a lengthy process.
 So wet plaster may not be the best choice for a quick job.